Soulsuke/archzfs-plus-kernel/README.md

 ##### Setup which kernel versions you want to be in your repo
 Kernel flavors to download can be set within `kernels.conf`.
+You can `kernels.conf.sample` to `kernels.conf` for a starting configuration.
 Every line matching `^linux` is considered an entry, while the rest is ignored.